Taiwan Axion Search Experiment with Haloscope: CD102 Analysis Details: Introduction

-The detectors with the best sensitivities to axions with a mass of $\approx \muevcc$, as first put forward by Sikivie~\cite{SikivieI,SikivieII}, are haloscopes consisting of a microwave cavity immersed in a strong static magnetic field and operated at a cryogenic temperature.
-In the presence of an external magnetic field, the ambient oscillating axion field drives the cavity and they resonate when the frequencies of the electromagnetic modes in the cavity match the microwave frequency $f$, where $f$ is set by the total energy of the axion: $hf=E_a=\ma c^2 + \frac{1}{2}\ma v^2$; the axion signal power is further delivered to the readout probe followed by a low-noise linear amplifier.
+The detectors with the best sensitivities to axions with a mass of $\approx \,\mu\text{e V}$, as first put forward by Sikivie~\cite{SikivieI,SikivieII}, are haloscopes consisting of a microwave cavity immersed in a strong static magnetic field and operated at a cryogenic temperature.
+Via the two-photon coupling process, an axion in an external magnetic field can convert to an equal-energy photon with a frequency $f$ that is set by: $hf=E_a=m_a c^2 + \frac{1}{2}m_a v^2$.
+The converted photons can be accumulated in a cavity with the resonant frequency matched with $f$ and subsequently be detected by a signal receiver through the readout probe with an adequate coupling to the cavity.
 The axion mass is unknown, therefore, the cavity resonator must allow the possibility to be tuned through a range of possible axion masses.
 The Axion Dark Matter eXperiment (ADMX), one of the flagship dark matter search experiments, had developed and improved the cavity design and readout electronics over the years.
-The results from the previous versions of ADMX and the Generation 2 ADMX (ADMX G2) excluded the KSVZ benchmark model within the mass range of 1.9--4.2\muevcc\ and the DFSZ benchmark model for the mass ranges of 2.66--3.31 and 3.9--4.1\muevcc, respectively~\cite{ADMXI,ADMXII,ADMXIII,ADMXIV,ADMXV,ADMXVI,ADMXVII}.
-One of the major goals of ADMX G2 is to search for higher-mass axions in the range of 4--40\muevcc\ (1--10~GHz), which is also the aim of the new haloscope experiments established during the last ten years.
-The Haloscope at Yale Sensitive to Axion Cold dark matter (HAYSTAC) had performed searches first for the mass range of 23.15--24\muevcc~\cite{HAYSTACIII,HAYSTACIV} and later at around 17\muevcc~\cite{HAYSTACI}; they excluded axions with $\ggamma\geq 1.38 \ggamma^\text{KSVZ}$ for $m_a=16.96-17.12$ and 17.14--17.28\muevcc~\cite{HAYSTACI}.
-The Center for Axion and Precision Physics Research (CAPP) constructed and ran simultaneously several experiments targeting at different frequencies~\cite{CAPPII,CAPPIII,CAPPI}; they have pushed the limits towards the KSVZ value within a narrow mass region of 10.7126--10.7186\muevcc~\cite{CAPPI}.
-The QUest for AXions-$a\gamma$ (QUAX-$a\gamma$) also pushed their limits close to the upper bound of the QCD axion-two-photon couplings for $m_a\approx43\muevcc$~\cite{QUAX}.
+The results from the previous versions of ADMX and the Generation 2 ADMX (ADMX G2) excluded the KSVZ benchmark model within the mass range of 1.9--4.2$\,\mu\text{e V}$ and the DFSZ benchmark model for the mass ranges of 2.66--3.31 and 3.9--4.1$\,\mu\text{e V}$, respectively~\cite{ADMXI,ADMXII,ADMXIII,ADMXIV,ADMXV,ADMXVI,ADMXVII}.
+One of the major goals of ADMX G2 is to search for higher-mass axions in the range of 4--40$\,\mu\text{e V}$ (1--10~GHz), which is also the aim of the new haloscope experiments established during the last ten years.
+The Haloscope at Yale Sensitive to Axion Cold dark matter (HAYSTAC) had performed searches first for the mass range of 23.15--24$\,\mu\text{e V}$~\cite{HAYSTACIII,HAYSTACIV} and later at around 17$\,\mu\text{e V}$~\cite{HAYSTACI}; they excluded axions with $\left|g_{\gamma}\right|\geq 1.38 \left|g_{\gamma}^\text{KSVZ}\right|$ for $m_a=16.96-17.12$ and 17.14--17.28$\,\mu\text{e V}$~\cite{HAYSTACI}.
+The Center for Axion and Precision Physics Research (CAPP) constructed and ran simultaneously several experiments targeting at different frequencies~\cite{CAPPII,CAPPIII,CAPPI}; they have pushed the limits towards the KSVZ value within a narrow mass region of 10.7126--10.7186$\,\mu\text{e V}$~\cite{CAPPI}.
+The QUest for AXions-$a\gamma$ (QUAX-$a\gamma$) also pushed their limits close to the upper bound of the QCD axion-two-photon couplings for $m_a\approx43\,\mu\text{e V}$~\cite{QUAX}.